 Primarily these specialized clinics are located in one location and the embryo

 recipients must travel to that location for medical appointments.

-Embryo adoption legal documents are based in property law rather than adoption law because embryos are considered property in the U.S., not people.
+Legal documents pertaining to embryo adoption and donation are rooted in property law rather than adoption law, as embryos are considered property rather than individuals in the U.S federal government.

 At this time, there is not enough information to assess how the Alabama Supreme Court ruling may eventually affect the process of embryo adoption and donation.